arnemertz/online-compilers/index.md

 | **Runtime parameters** | N/A
 | **Stdin**              | N/A

-Claims to be an interactive C++ interpreter/terminal but seems to be broken, or the interface is so non-obvious that is should be considered broken.
+C++ Fiddle claims to be an interactive C++ interpreter/terminal but seems to be broken, or the interface is so non-obvious that is should be considered broken.